|

 [UPDATE 2]

-I know have updated my system to
+I now have updated my system to

 include a 46" Sharp 1080p LCD flat screen and have replaced my old 5.1